EldonGabriel/eldongabriel.github.io/_experience/infrastructure-systems.md

 - **REPORT – Linux Process and Service Management – v1.0.0**
   Monitoring system processes and managing services using system administration tools.

+  - **GUIDE – System Activity Reporter (SAR) Performance Monitoring on Ubuntu 24.04.3 LTS – v1.0.0**
+  Demonstrates using the SAR utility from the sysstat package to monitor CPU, memory, disk, and network performance metrics on Ubuntu systems.

+- **GUIDE – Cockpit Secure System Administration – v1.0.0**
+  Demonstrates installing and configuring Cockpit for secure web-based administration and monitoring of Linux systems.

+- **GUIDE – Webmin Secure Administration – v1.0.0**
+  Demonstrates deploying Webmin for remote Linux system administration and configuring access controls to secure administrative operations.

 ---